Esarhaddon: Reconstruction of Babylon

 Terracotta record of Esarhaddon's restoration of Babylon. c.
 670 BC.
 Exhibited at the British Museum.

-Great king, mighty monarch, lord of all, king of the land of Assur, ruler of Babylon, faithful shepherd, beloved of Marduk, lord of lords, dutiful leader, loved by Marduk's Consort Zurpanitum, humble, obedient, full of praise for their strength and awestruck from his earliest days in the presence of their divine greatness [am I, Esarhaddon].
+Great king, mighty monarch, lord of all, king of the land of Assur, ruler of Babylon, faithful shepherd, beloved of Marduk, lord of lords, dutiful leader, loved by Marduk's Consort Zurpanitum, humble, obedient, full of praise for their strength and awestruck from his earliest days in the presence of their divine greatness. [am I, Esarhaddon].
 When in the reign of an earlier king there were ill omens, the city offended its gods and was destroyed at their command.
-It was me, Esarhaddon, whom they chose to restore everything to its rightful place, to calm their anger, to assuage their wrath.
+It was I, Esarhaddon, whom they chose to restore everything to its rightful place, to calm their anger, and to assuage their wrath.
 You, Marduk, entrusted the protection of the land of Assur to me.
-The Gods of Babylon meanwhile told me to rebuild their shrines and renew the proper religious observances of their palace, Esagila.
+The Gods of Babylon, meanwhile, told me to rebuild their shrines and renew the proper religious observances of their palace, Esagila.
 I called up all my workmen and conscripted all the people of Babylonia.
 I set them to work, digging up the ground and carrying the earth away in baskets.

-Esarhaddon successfully rebuilt the city gates, battlements, drains, courtyards, shrines and various other buildings and structures.
-Great care was taken during rebuilding of the Esagila, depositing precious stones, scented oils and perfumes into its foundations.
-Precious metals were chosen to cover the doors of the temple and the pedestal that was to house the statue of Bel was constructed in gold.
+Esarhaddon successfully rebuilt the city gates, battlements, drains, courtyards, shrines, and various other buildings and structures.
+Great care was taken during the rebuilding of the Esagila, depositing precious stones, scented oils, and perfumes into its foundations.
+Precious metals were chosen to cover the doors of the temple, and the pedestal that was to house the statue of Bel was constructed in gold.
 A report from the governor Esarhaddon installed in Babylon confirms that the reconstruction was very well received by the Babylonians:

 I have entered Babylon.
-The Babylonians have received me kindly, and daily they bless the king, saying, "what was taken and plundered from Babylon, he has returned" and from Sippar to Bab-marrat the chiefs of the Chaldeans bless the king, saying, "(It is he) who resettled (the people) of Babylon".
+The Babylonians have received me kindly, and daily they bless the king, saying, "What was taken and plundered from Babylon, he has returned," and from Sippar to Bab-marrat the chiefs of the Chaldeans bless the king, saying, "(It is he) who resettled (the people) of Babylon."

 Another clay record of Esarhaddon's restoration of Babylon.
 Exhibited at the Metropolitan Museum of Art.